swaroopar/inprogress-engineer/docs/javascript/html-vs-dom.md

 The source what we see on the browser using **view source** option is the HTML returned by the server, and it's without any changes executed by the client side scripts.

 DOM on the other hand is the updated HTML.
-We can view the DOM using **view source** option.
+We can view the DOM using **inspect** option.